Menu

 CANCELLATION POLICY

-If a staff member, volunteer, or participant must cancel for any reason, please submit this request in writing to camp@dbctx.org or your direct supervisor as soon as possible.
-Refunds will be issued if applicable.
+If a staff member, volunteer, or participant must cancel for any reason, please submit this request in writing to camp@dbctx.org as soon as possible.
+Refunds may be issued if we are able to fill your reservation or not incur any cost.

 • August 01, 2026